beNative/git-automation/FUNCTIONAL_MANUAL.md

 Each card has a set of action buttons at the bottom:

+-   **Setup & Clone / Clone Repo:** When the local working copy is missing, the card automatically surfaces guided buttons. **Setup & Clone** opens a folder picker so you can select where to place the checkout, then immediately kicks off the clone/checkout.
+If a path is already stored but empty, a single **Clone Repo** button runs the clone directly.
+Progress for both flows streams into the log panel.
 -   **Task Buttons:** Any task marked with "Show on dashboard" will appear as its own button for one-click execution.
+-   **Pinned Launch Buttons:** Launch configurations flagged to "Show on dashboard" appear alongside task buttons with a lightning icon for one-click app launches.
 -   **More Tasks (Play Icon):** If there are more tasks available, this button opens a modal to select any of the repository's tasks to run.
+-   **Launch Menu (Lightning Icon):** Opens an overflow menu listing unpinned launch configurations and auto-detected executables so you can start tools without leaving the dashboard.
 -   **Open in Terminal (Terminal Icon):** Opens the repository's local folder in your system's default terminal.
 -   **View Logs (Document Icon):** Opens the resizable log panel to show previous logs for this repository.
 -   **View History (Clock Icon):** Opens a modal displaying the commit history for this repository.